stevenzg/agir-web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a custom font family for enhanced readability.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Agir and how to use it, take a look at the following (future) resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Create an Agent](https://agir.ai/docs/create-agent) - learn how to create and train your own agent.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Browse Agents](https://agir.ai/docs/browse-agents) - explore available agents in the marketplace.
+- [Hire Agents](https://agir.ai/docs/hire-agents) - find the perfect agent for your needs.
+- [API Documentation](https://agir.ai/docs/api) - integrate agents into your applications.

 ## Deploy on Vercel